dmcp718/ll-audit-trail-es-windows/README.md

    .\start_docker_compose.cmd
    ```

-3. Wait about 30 seconds for Elasticsearch to be ready.
-You can check the status at http://localhost:9200
+3. Wait about 30 seconds for Elasticsearch and Kibana to be ready.
+You can check the status at http://localhost:5601

-4. Run the setup script with your Lucid Link mount point:
+4. Run the setup script with your LucidLink mount point:
    ```powershell
    # Run as Administrator
    .\setup.cmd --fsmount "L:"